 - Team members should feel as if their contributions, time, and effort (and that of others) are “credible, relevant, and legitimate”.

 - Considerations of team members' motivation and interest in participation, expertise and ability to participate

 - Avoiding or managing predictable problems within teams such as member fatigue (especially when the same people are on many teams) or frustration when implementation gets tough

 "Empower others with leadership and look for opportunities for different perspectives; cultivate ownership and a collective view."

 -Liz Newell, Michigan Department of Education

 How do we get started?
-NIRN offers two valuable resources.
+NIRN offers a valuable resource.

-The first resource, the Stakeholder Engagement Guidance Handout can be used to develop or strengthen a team that equitably represents your context.
+The first resource, the Stakeholder Engagement Guidance Handout (revised in 2023 to become the Guidance for Engaging Critical Perspectives tool) can be used to develop or strengthen a team that equitably represents your context.
 This tool encourages leaders to examine strengths and gaps in team participation in four areas:

 - Issue Experience: How many people on your team have been directly impacted by the issue?